Home 9 Firm News 9 Doubling Down – 2 Hearing Loss Claims for the Same Claimant Denied on the Same Day

 Doubling Down – 2 Hearing Loss Claims for the Same Claimant Denied on the Same Day

-Jan 4, 2021 | MAD News, NYS Workers Compensation
+Jan 4, 2021 | Firm News, I'm MAD, NYS Workers Compensation

 What do you do when a claimant makes a claim for both noise-induced hearing loss AND traumatic hearing loss, under the theory of, “well, it’s gotta be one of those two,” and your Independent Medical Examination on causal relationship’s been precluded under §137?
 The answer is to get the both disallowed.
 These were, of course medically driven claims, but thankfully the claimant’s doctor testified that they were causally relating the loss to an incident rather than over time, so the noise-induced claim falls away.
 Disallowed because no doctor was opining causally related noise-induced hearing loss.